odhran-kainos/blog/post/7 - Planning Bus Trips with Python & Singapore's Smart Nation APIs.md

-From registering an API key, fetching data from an endpoint, sanitizing and understanding the data, implementing algorithms like a [Breadth First Search] or [Dijkstra's Algorithm], and refining search.
+From registering an API key, fetching data from an endpoint, sanitizing and understanding the data, implementing algorithms like a [Breadth First Search] or [Dijkstra's Algorithm], and refining the search.
 You'll get a full tour of the process involved in making good use of public datasets!

 [LTA Data Mall]: http://www.mytransport.sg/content/mytransport/home/dataMall.html
 [Singapore Smart Nation]: http://www.pmo.gov.sg/smartnation